Compliance Frameworks ADR 005: Violations Engine

 Approach

-The violation engine is similar to the configuration checks engine, at certain trigger points the system will audit that the event does not violate any configured compliance controls.
+The violation engine is similar to the configuration checks engine, whenever an audit event is created the system will check that the event does not violate any configured compliance controls.

 All GitLab defined controls will have an audit event type configured as its trigger point.
 We will update the audit event type yml file to include a new parameter that will indicate which control it is associated.
 One audit event may have multiple controls associated with it, such as when an MR is merged.

-Here is an example audit event type yml file with the new paramter
+Here is an example audit event type yml file with the new parameter

 ---